Kuala Lumpur Hospital: Facilities and transportation

-Among the facilities available at the Kuala Lumpur Hospital include banking & finance, cafeteria, convenience stores, gymnasium, tennis court, police station and a post office.
-The library and resource center for HKL patients and visitors is located at the main block.
+Among the facilities available at the Kuala Lumpur Hospital are banking and finance, cafeteria, convenience stores, gymnasium, tennis court, police station, and a post office.
+The library and resource center for HKL patients and visitors is located in the main block.
 Mobile library services are available in selected wards.
 HKL also provides subsidized intermediate care and short-term accommodation for patients and caregivers who are not able to afford high living costs in the city.

-The hospital is accessible within walking distance east of the Titiwangsa Station.
-However, when the MRT Putrajaya line phase 2 opens in 2023, Hospital KL station will better serve the hospital and the surrounding vicinity.
+The hospital is accessible within walking distance east of the Titiwangsa station.
+However, when the MRT Putrajaya line phase 2 opens in 2023, Hospital Kuala Lumpur station will better serve the hospital and the surrounding vicinity.
 Bus stop and taxi stands are available.
 There are 1,950 car park bays at HKL equipped with wireless parking lot detection and guidance system.
-By the end of 2017, there will be additional 1,270 car park bays with the opening of the Women and Children’s Hospital (WCH) in HKL.
+In 2017, an additional 1,270 car park bays were planned, with the opening of the Women and Children’s Hospital (WCH) in HKL.